 Tunneling is an encapsulation technology that utilizes one network protocol to encapsulate packets of another network protocol and transfer them over the network.
+For more information about tunneling, see "Configuring tunneling (available only on the HP 5500 EI)."

 Protocols and standards related to IPv6 include: